-Four years of monitoring activity of insectivorous bats at constructed wildlife ponds in the Kuring-gai LGA, with additional context provided by other habitat types that were monitored in the last three years, has provided some clear and consistent results.
-Nightly bat species richness and activity was greatest at golf course dams and lowest at creeks, with both variables remaining similar between 2018 and 2020 for all habitat types except golf course dams, which had 1-2 more species per night on average and 25-44 % more activity in 2019 and 2020.
-Greater activity at golf course dams and sediment ponds/wetlands was primarily driven by M. macropus, M. ridei and C. gouldii.
-Feeding activity in 2020 broadly reflected patterns for activity, with the greatest number of feeding buzzes recorded at golf course dams and sediment ponds/wetlands.
-Species richness and activity at converted pools was generally greater than creeks, but lower than golf course dams and sediment ponds/wetlands, and comparable to non-converted pools, reference backyards/parks and bushland, except in 2020 when richness and activity was lower in the latter two habitat types.
-Furthermore, up to three taxa recorded at converted pools were not detected at non-converted pools or backyards/parks.
-The specialist trawling bat, M. macropus was most active on larger pools (>3400 m) with low levels (<10 %) of emergent aquatic vegetation cover present in some sediment ponds/wetlands and golf course dams but was also infrequently recorded on smaller pools (90 m) on creeks.
-Activity of most species remained stable between 2019 and 2020, except for M. orianae oceanensis that had an LGA-wide reduction in activity.
-Ongoing monitoring is required to assess long-term responses by insectivorous bats as converted pool habitats continue to develop and to track trends in bat activity at other habitats within the LGA.
+This is the first study to annually monitor insectivorous bats across broad habitat types in an urban, but leafy local government area in Sydney.
+Six years of monitoring have documented some clear and consistent results about the relative value of wildlife ponds for bats.
+Furthermore, this study reports on the first trends for urban bat species in Sydney.
+Nightly bat species richness and activity was greatest at golf course dams and lowest at creeks, with the former variable remaining similar among years for all habitat types except backyards/parks which had 60 % lower nightly species richness in 2021 compared to 2018.
+Activity at golf course dams and sediment ponds/wetlands was 67-69 % lower in 2018 and 2022 compared with 2019, respectively.
+Greater relative activity at golf course dams and sediment ponds/wetlands was primarily driven by three species - M. macropus, O. ridei (formerly M. ridei) and C. gouldii.
+Species richness and activity at converted pools was generally greater than creeks, but lower than golf course dams and sediment ponds/wetlands, and comparable to non-converted pools, reference backyards/parks and bushland.
+Furthermore, up to three taxa (C. dwyeri; R. megaphyllus and S. rueppellii) recorded at converted pools were not detected at non-converted pools or backyards/parks.
+The specialist trawling bat, M. macropus was most active on larger pools with low levels of emergent aquatic vegetation cover present in golf course dams and large waterways, whereas activity on sediment ponds/wetlands was low-moderate, but highly variable.
+Small pools on creeks were infrequently used by M. macropus.
+Activity of most species fluctuated among years, though differences were habitat-specific.
+Miniopterus orianae oceanensis activity declined or remained low across all habitat types between 2018 and 2021 but showed an upward trend at all habitat types in 2022.
+Ongoing monitoring will provide data required to track trends for insectivorous bat populations in the LGA as converted pool habitats continue to develop.